deepomicslab/Ambigram_paper/README.md

 1. Extract SV (structural variant) information from the BAM file derived from alignment.
 1. Reconstruct the BFB path with Ambigram and new SV information.

-**Note: there is a .sh file in each directory for the specific experiment. **
+**Note: There is a .sh file in each directory for the specific experiment. **

 ## Steps of reconstructing BFB path using curated SV